its-ashu-otf/myZSH/README.md

 The `starship.toml` file configures the [Starship](https://starship.rs/) prompt, providing a highly customizable and informative shell prompt.
 It includes:

-- **Hacker-Themed Prompt**: Aesthetic design with vibrant colors and symbols
 - **Module Configurations**: Customizes modules like `python`, `git`, `docker_context`, and various programming languages
 - **Hostname Integration**: Displays the system hostname in the prompt for better context
 - **Format Customization**: Structures the layout and truncation of paths for a cleaner look